Slides a logical mask along the two image axes and returns the

 Logical vector of length

-prod(img_dims)(column-major, as returned bymake_face_mask()) or a logical matrix.- down, right
+prod(img_dims)(column-major, as returned bymake_face_mask()) or a logical matrix.- vertical, horizontal

 Integer pixel offsets.
 Positive